pkic/pkimm/categories/knowledge-and-training/_index.md

 #### Guidance

 Security awareness education is an ongoing activity.
-The security awareness program is implemented to make all personnel aware of their role in protecting the the security and establish trust by the PKI implementation.
+The security awareness program is implemented to make all personnel aware of their role in protecting the security and establishing trust by the PKI implementation.
 It should stay up to date to reflect latest security trends, threats, and challenges.

 Security awareness should ensure that personnel are knowledgeable about the threat landscape, their responsibility for the operation of relevant security controls, and are able to access assistance and guidance when required.